Quick Snapshot: Key Social Media Metrics

 Impressions

-Impressions count the total number of times content is displayed, regardless of whether it was clicked or not.
-A single user may generate multiple impressions if they view the same content several times.
-This metric helps assess overall content visibility and frequency of exposure.
+Impressions count the total number of times content has been displayed, regardless of whether it was clicked or engaged with.
+A single user may generate multiple impressions.
+The relationship between impressions and reach helps identify content frequency and visibility patterns.

 Follower Growth Rate